 How often to get an APK

-After the initial test, your vehicle needs to be tested annually or every 2 years.
+After this initial test, your vehicle must be tested annually or every 2 years depending on the fuel type and vehicle age.
 6 weeks before the APK of your vehicle expires, RDW will send you a reminder.
 The RDW website includes a schedule which shows how often and when you need to have your vehicle tested.
+You must renew your APK before it has expired.

 Inspection report

 After inspection you will always receive an inspection report.
-You will need the report for instance if you do not agree with the result of the inspection and wish to appeal.
+You will need this report, for instance, if you do not agree with the result of the inspection and wish to appeal.
 You may also need it when driving abroad.
+Did you lose your report?
+You can request a copy of the report with RDW or your garage for a fee.

 Your vehicle is rejected

 Is your vehicle rejected?
 If you disagree with this you can object.
-You can only object immediately after inspection to the inspector.
-You cannot object retroactively.
-You may not move or repair your vehicle.
+You can only object immediately after the inspection to the inspector.
 The inspector will contact RDW and they will send an employee for a second opinion.
-However, if the initial rejection is upheld you will have to pay the costs of re-examination.
+You may not move or repair your vehicle during this time.
+If the vehicle is rejected a second time for the same reason, you must pay for the re-examination costs.

 Foreign APK inspection

-If your car, trailer, or van has a Dutch registration number, you can have them tested outside of the Netherlands at one of the car inspection centres in Belgium and Spain.
+If your car, trailer, or van has a Dutch registration number, you can have it tested outside of the Netherlands at one of the car inspection centres in Belgium and Spain.